femelo/framebuffer-browser/README.md

 ## Configure

-All device input and other settings are described either in **run-fb** or **run-eglfs** files, also note that your local account must be in the following groups:
+All device input and other settings are described in the script **start-fbbrowser.sh**, also note that your local account must be in the following groups:

 ```shell
 tty, audio, video, usb, input